iimachines/Maya2glTF/Readme.md

 I consider this plugin to be in *pre-alpha* stage, use it at your own risk :)

-* Supports **Maya 2017-x64** and **Maya 2018-x64**
+* Supports **Maya 2016 EXT2, 2017, 2017** (64-bit only)
+    * Maya 2016 is a different product from Maya 2016 EXT2 and is ***not supported***, since I can't find a compatible devkit for it.

 * Windows only
     * although the code is written using C++ 17 and should be platform independent, so can be ported by people with this experience (PR welcome! :)

 * Uses the same glTF code as the COLLADA2GLTF project
-    * albeit with some patches of mine.

-* Exporting static meshes with POSITION, NORMAL, COLOR, NORMAL, TANGENT, and TEXCOORD attributes (aka semantics) seems to work, although on some meshes the BabylonJS viewer renders incorrectly (the ThreeJS and Cesium viewers render correctly).
+* Exporting static meshes with POSITION, NORMAL, COLOR, NORMAL, TANGENT, and TEXCOORD attributes (aka semantics) seems to work
+    * although on some meshes the BabylonJS viewer renders incorrectly (the ThreeJS and Cesium viewers render correctly).

 * Exports the position, rotation and scale of nodes, but no animation yet.